maurobusso/maurobusso/README.md

 - :books: I’m also taking CS50, to help solidify my computer science foundamentals .

-- :computer: Collabourating with [STA](https://www.scottishtecharmy.org/) on charity projects.

-- :mag_right: I’m looking for a full time position as software developer.

 - :bust_in_silhouette: This is my [Personal Portfolio](https://portfolio-mb93.vercel.app/about)

 <br/>